Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 Annotations are simple key-value fields which can contain arbitrary (string) data, and is used by developers and Controllers (*systems*) to communicate with each other.

-For example, you might configure an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object (which is used to route traffic from outside the cluster) with an annotations telling the [Certificate Manager](https://cert-manager.io/) to procure som Let's Encrypt certificates matching the hostname for the ingress:
+For example, you might configure an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object (which is used to route traffic from outside the cluster) with an annotation telling the [Certificate Manager](https://cert-manager.io/) to procure som Let's Encrypt certificates matching the hostname for the ingress:

 ```
 apiVersion: networking.k8s.io/v1